bcornec/Lab-git/Packaging/README.md

 If you prefer, you can edit the files using **vim** or **nano** text editors.

+Commands to be executed as root user are prefixed with a `#` prompt, while commands to be executed as a normal user are prefixed with the `$` prompt.

 # Environment setup
 Estimated time: 10 minutes